 No matter which RTU you decide to use, you'll get plenty of run-time from the UPS batteries.

-DPS Telecom has seen clients roll out UPS monitoring systems at dozens of sites to protect the battery cells there from expensive damage.
+We've seen clients roll out UPS monitoring systems at dozens of sites to protect the battery cells from expensive damage.
 The battery monitoring systems that they deploy cover both VRLA ("Valve-Regulated Lead-Acid") batteries and flooded batteries.

 These clients monitor several aspects of their UPS batteries.